Jokmonsimon/MobileFlashcards/README.md

 # MOBILE FLASHCARDS

-Mobile Flashcards is the final Udacity React Nanodegree project to help learner showcase what he or she has learned in react native
+Mobile Flashcards is the final Udacity React Nanodegree project to help learner showcase what he or she has learned in react native.

+## Acknowledgement

+This project was made possible from the work [Gary Vladimir Núñez López](https://github.com/gary-vladimir/Mobile-Flashcards.git).
+Special thank for the guidance and support rendered to make this project a success.

 ## Installation